-Chandler D. Robinson, MD MBA MSc Co-Founder and Chief Executive Officer Dr. Robinson, in 2010, co-founded and was CEO of Tactic Pharma.
+Dr. Robinson, in 2010, co-founded and was CEO of Tactic Pharma.
 He helped lead Tactic through a successful sale of its lead compound.
 His passion is leveraging his interests in medicine, science, and finance to help bring new therapeutics to patients.
-The compound Dr. Robinson researched at Northwestern University as an undergraduate, and published on in Science, is currently entering a Phase III clinical trial for Wilson Disease.
+The compound Dr. Robinson researched at Northwestern University as an undergraduate, and published on in Science, is currently in a Phase III clinical trial for Wilson Disease.
 Among his previous experiences, Dr. Robinson in 2008 worked at Onyx Pharmaceuticals in their Nexavar marketing division, from 2008-2009 as a co-manager of a healthcare clinic in San Jose CA, from 2004 to present as Founder and President of an undergraduate research focused non-profit, and from 2006 to 2007 at Bear Stearns investment bank.
-He was previously on the board of Wilson Therapeutics, and is currently on the board of Northwestern University's Chemistry of Life Processes Institute.
+He was previously on the board of Wilson Therapeutics (acquired by Alexion), and is currently on the board of Northwestern University's Chemistry of Life Processes Institute.
 Dr. Robinson graduated summa cum laude from Northwestern University, earned a master's degree in International Health Policy and Health Economics from the London School of Economics on a Fulbright Scholarship, an MBA from Cambridge University on a Gates Scholarship, and an MD from Stanford University.

 Dr. Starr has helped bring 6 orphan product drugs to market, and as co-founder and CEO of Raptor Pharmaceuticals (recently purchased by Horizon Pharma), oversaw the approval, launch, and successful commercialization of Procysbi®.
 He served as Raptor’s initial CEO since its inception in 2006 through 2014 and continued to serve on Raptor’s board of directors until Raptor was sold to Horizon Pharma in October 2016.
 Dr. Starr co-founded BioMarin Pharmaceutical Inc. in 1997 where he last served as Senior Vice President and Chief Scientific Officer until starting Raptor in 2006.
 As Senior Vice President at BioMarin, Dr. Starr was responsible for managing a Scientific Operations team of 181 research, process development, manufacturing and quality personnel through the successful development of commercial manufacturing processes for its enzyme replacement and small molecule products, and supervised the cGMP design, construction and licensing of BioMarin's proprietary biological manufacturing facility.
 From 1991 to 1998, Dr. Starr supervised research and commercial programs at BioMarin's predecessor company, Glyko, Inc., where he served as Vice President of Research and Development.
 Prior to his tenure at Glyko, Inc., Dr. Starr was a National Research Council Associate at the National Institutes of Health.
 Dr. Starr earned a B.S. from Syracuse University and a Ph.D. in Biochemistry and Molecular Biology from the State University of New York Health Science Center, in Syracuse, New York.

-Dr. Mazar has spent twenty-eight years working on drug discovery and development at the interface of academia and industry and has founded or co-founded eight start-up companies including Tactic Pharma to commercialize new drug discoveries.
+Dr. Mazar has spent thirty years working on drug discovery and development at the interface of academia and industry and has founded or co-founded eight start-up companies to commercialize new drug discoveries, including Tactic Pharma.
+He is a co-inventor of Decuprate®, acquired by Alexion Pharmaceuticals in 2018 and currently in a Phase 3 trial in patients with Wilson’s Disease.
 He is internationally recognized for his translational research on the role of the urokinase plasminogen activator (uPA) system in tumor progression as well as mechanisms of cancer invasion and metastasis.
 Prior to his roles as a faculty member in the Chemistry of Life Processes Institute and the Department of Pharmacology, Feinberg School of Medicine at Northwestern University and co-founding Tactic Pharma in 2010, Dr. Mazar was the Chief Scientific Officer at Attenuon, LLC in San Diego from 2000 to 2009 and led discovery and development efforts resulting in three drugs entering oncology clinical trials.
 Dr. Mazar has now overseen 18 IND enabling efforts, many of these focused on drugs discovered in academia.
+Dr. Mazar received his Ph.D. from the University of Illinois College of Medicine.

 Dr. Rioux has been deeply involved in the development of drugs for rare diseases over the last 20 years.
 His background includes development of drugs and biologic products for various indications across neurodegenerative diseases, immunology, pain management, oncology and metabolic diseases.
 He was most recently Senior Vice President, Global Clinical Development at ArmaGen, Inc., a company focused on the development of fusion proteins for the treatment of lysosomal storage diseases, and before that, Chief Medical Officer at Raptor Pharmaceuticals where he was responsible for securing regulatory approval of PROCYSBI, a delayed-release cysteamine for the treatment of a lysosomal storage disease, nephropathic cystinosis, in both the U.S. and Europe.
 He previously served as Chief Medical Officer at Edison Pharmaceuticals, and as Vice President, Clinical at Repligen, where he gained significant orphan disease experience in mitochondrial diseases as well as in autism, and auto-immune diseases.
 After several years as a clinical researcher at INSERM (France), he started his career in the pharmaceutical industry at Biogen, working on multiple sclerosis, before joining Variagenics, Inc., one of the first pharmacogenomic companies.
 Dr. Rioux received his Medical Education at Faculte de Medecine Pitie-Salpetriere, his Ph.D. in Mathematical Statistics at Faculte des Sciences, and his Degree of Pharmacology (pharmacokinetics and clinical pharmacology) at Faculte de Medecine Pitie-Salpetriere.